ajstensland/slyther/README.md

 # Start client in another terminal
 ./slyther
 ```

-## Disclaimer
-I make no claims regarding the security of this program.
-While it is encrypted, I may have made some errors blatant to the average cryptanalyst.
-Pycryptodome may also have vulnerabilities I am unaware of. **Do not trust this program with anything remotely important.** No personal information, no credit cards, no SSNs.
-I am not responsible for damages incurred by the improper usage of slyther or slyther-server.

 **If you notice that I'm making a severe mistake** with the security of this program, **please let me know**.
 This has been purely a learning experience for me, and if you can provide more lessons for me to learn about this topic, please let me know!